c0ded00d1e12/ecen224/_labs/doorbell.md

 sudo systemctl status sshd    # Shows status of the sshd daemon
 ```

-Likewise, if we wanted to start or stop the daemon, we could use the following commands:
+Likewise, if we wanted to start or stop the daemon, we could use the following commands (don't actually run these commands):

 ```bash
 sudo systemctl start sshd     # Starts the sshd daemon